AkkshayDhaamankar/OfflineFirstAppMechanism/README.md

 # Libraries Used
 - Database
-  - Room DB for local caching.
+  - Room DB for local caching
   - Firestore for cloud DB storage

 - Foreground and Background Sync Handling